sqz-xy/gad-sdk/docs_sphinx/source/longform/example_can_ws.rst

 CAN-specific code
 *****************

-You should be familar with most of the code shown above.
+You should be familiar with most of the code shown above.
 However, there is some CAN-specific code that we shall explain.

 .. code-block:: python